charlesbaynham/globalvals/globalvals/README.md

 License: LaTeX Project Public License 1.3c

-This package allow the user to declare a variable which can then be used anywhere else in a document, including before it was declared.
+This package allows the user to declare a variable which can then be used anywhere else in a document, including before it was declared.
 This is done by putting the definitions into the .aux files, therefore requiring two runs to get it right.